14 Types of Freelance Writing Jobs and What They Pay

 • Copy editors.
 Fact-check the content and look for any mistakes or lack of consistency.

 • Line editors.
-Focus on the tone and voice of the content, overall clarity, and style compliance.
+Focus on the tone and voice of the content, overall clarity, and style.

 • Proofreaders.
 Double-check for any errors and mistakes before publishing.